aclu-national/LA_districts/README.md

 This project processes Louisiana precinct and census block shapefiles to create a comprehensive mapping of political districts across multiple levels of government.
 Users can interactively select any combination of district types (Congressional, State Senate, State House, Public Service Commission, Supreme Court) to see their intersections and examine the demographic makeup of these overlapping areas.

-The tool implements two district assignment methods—**centroid-based** and **area-weighted**—and compares their results to ensure accuracy.
+The tool implements two district assignment methods -**centroid-based** and **area-weighted**- and compares their results to ensure accuracy.
 After analysis, the area-weighted method was selected as optimal for the application.

 ## Features